Cloudflare Docs

 1. Route packets back to WARP devices

-Route packets back to WARP devices from services behind an Anycast GRE or other type tunnel.
+Route packets back to WARP devices from services behind an anycast GRE or other type tunnel.
 You need to do this before actually installing WARP.
 Otherwise, your infrastructure will not route packets correctly to Cloudflare global network and connectivity will fail.

 Cloudflare will assign IP addresses from the WARP virtual IP (VIP) space to your WARP devices.
 To view your virtual IP address, open the Cloudflare Zero Trust dashboard, and select My Team > Devices.